What Is YouTube TV?

 However, if you’re on a budget and don’t mind the slower speeds, or if you’re not much of an internet user but still want to stay connected, HughesNet could be better for you.

-If you’re looking for fast satellite internet and it’s available in your area, Viasat is the way to go.
+If you’re looking for fast satellite internet, Viasat is the way to go.

 Your satellite provider will take care of the installation themselves or contract a third party.
 Depending on the provider, the installation can either be free or cost a fee.